- Define cognitive development.

 Please note the References & Resources section at the end of each lesson outlines reference sources and resources to find additional information on the topics covered.
 As you complete lessons, you are not expected to review all the online references available.
 However, you are welcome to explore the resources further if you have interest, or at the request of your trainer, coach, or administrator.

 How do you define cognitive development?
 What experiences have helped you develop as a learner?
-Download and print the Exploring Cognitive Development activity to reflect on cognitive development.
+Use the Exploring Cognitive Development activity to reflect on cognitive development.
 Take a few minutes to read and respond to these questions.
-Then, share and discuss your responses with a trainer, coach, or supervisor.
+Then, share and discuss your responses with a trainer, coach, or administrator.

-There are many resources to help you understand the importance of early brain development.
-Take some time to explore the resources below developed by Zero to Three and the Center on the Developing Child.
+There are many resources available to help you understand the importance of early brain development.
+Use the Developing Brain Resources document to explore additional resources developed by Zero to Three and the Center on the Developing Child.

-Chick, N. (n.d.).
-Metacognition: Thinking about One's Thinking.
-Nashville, TN: Vanderbilt University Center for Teaching.
-Accessed from http://cft.vanderbilt.edu/guides-sub-pages/metacognition/
+Chick, N. (2013).
+Metacognition: Thinking about one’s thinking.
+Nashville, TN: Vanderbilt University Center for Teaching. http://cft.vanderbilt.edu/guides-sub-pages/metacognition/

 Dodge, D. T., Colker, L. & Heroman, C. (2002).
 The Creative Curriculum for Preschool.
 Washington, DC: Teaching Strategies, Inc.

-The Center for The Developing Child, Harvard University: http://developingchild.harvard.edu
+The Center for The Developing Child.
+(2021).
+Harvard University. http://developingchild.harvard.edu